kewang/information-people/README.md

 ## Add people

-github open issue -----(trigger heroku)-------> transform payload and rewrite gh-pages html (git push to gh-pages)
+github open issue -----(use webhook to trigger heroku)-------> transform payload and rewrite gh-pages html (git push to gh-pages)

 ## Using OAuth with Git